A Receptionist is available from 8:30am to 6:30 pm daily.

 - Evening appointments with all doctors are from 4:00pm to 5:30pm

 - Emergency appointments can be made between 9:00am to 1:00pm .
 (This varies slightly according to which doctor is on-call and whether there are clinical or administrative meetings during the lunch hour.)

-- Nurse appointments are not bookable and operate on a first come, first serve basis.
-The nurses see the first 15 people on Monday, Tuesday, Thursday mornings and Wednesday and Friday afternoon.
+- Nurse appointments are pre-bookable .
+The nurse sees patients on Monday, Tuesday, Wednesday and Thursday mornings and Friday afternoon.